Contact

 Experienced as an on-set photographer and videographer for TV and film production.
 (Multiple Bollywood feature films, Al Jazeera documentaries and independent productions).

-Available for editorial and commercial assignments internationally.
+Available for editorial and commercial assignments within Turkey & internationally.

 ======================================